RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>23</sup> (And the children of Israel went up and wept before the LORD until even, and asked counsel of the LORD, saying, Shall I go up again to battle against the children of Benjamin my brother?
 And the LORD said, Go up against him.)
 <sup>24</sup> And the children of Israel came near against the children of Benjamin the second day.
 <sup>25</sup> And Benjamin went forth against them out of Gibeah the second day, and destroyed down to the ground of the children of Israel again eighteen thousand men; all these drew the sword.
-<sup>26</sup> Then all the children of Israel, and all the people, went up, and came unto the house of God , and wept, and sat there before the LORD, and fasted that day until even, and offered burnt offerings and peace offerings before the LORD.
+<sup>26</sup> Then all the children of Israel, and all the people, went up, and came unto the house of God, and wept, and sat there before the LORD, and fasted that day until even, and offered burnt offerings and peace offerings before the LORD.
 <sup>27</sup> And the children of Israel enquired of the LORD, (for the ark of the covenant of God [was] there in those days,
 <sup>28</sup> And Phinehas, the son of Eleazar, the son of Aaron, stood before it in those days,) saying, Shall I yet again go out to battle against the children of Benjamin my brother, or shall I cease?
 And the LORD said, Go up; for to morrow I will deliver them into thine hand.
 <sup>29</sup> And Israel set liers in wait round about Gibeah.
 <sup>30</sup> And the children of Israel went up against the children of Benjamin on the third day, and put themselves in array against Gibeah, as at other times.
-<sup>31</sup> And the children of Benjamin went out against the people, [and] were drawn away from the city; and they began to smite of the people, [and] kill, as at other times, in the highways, of which one goeth up to the house of God , and the other to Gibeah in the field, about thirty men of Israel.
+<sup>31</sup> And the children of Benjamin went out against the people, [and] were drawn away from the city; and they began to smite of the people, [and] kill, as at other times, in the highways, of which one goeth up to the house of God, and the other to Gibeah in the field, about thirty men of Israel.
 <sup>32</sup> And the children of Benjamin said, They [are] smitten down before us, as at the first.
 But the children of Israel said, Let us flee, and draw them from the city unto the highways.
 <sup>33</sup> And all the men of Israel rose up out of their place, and put themselves in array at Baaltamar: and the liers in wait of Israel came forth out of their places, [even] out of the meadows of Gibeah.
 <sup>34</sup> And there came against Gibeah ten thousand chosen men out of all Israel, and the battle was sore: but they knew not that evil [was] near them.